krb5/krb5/doc/admin/conf_files/krb5_conf.rst

     been set to ``FILE:/tmp/my_proxy.pem``.

 **kdc**
-    The name or address of a host running a KDC for that realm.
+    The name or address of a host running a KDC for the realm, or a UNIX domain socket path of a locally running KDC.
 An optional port number, separated from the hostname by a colon, may be included.
 If the name or address contains colons (for example, if it is an IPv6 address), enclose it in square brackets to distinguish the colon from a port separator.
 For your computer to be able to communicate with the KDC for each realm, this tag must be given a value in each realm subsection in the configuration file, or there must be DNS SRV records specifying the KDCs.

 **kpasswd_server**
-    Points to the server where all the password changes are performed.
+    The location of the password change server for the realm, using the same syntax as **kdc**.
 If there is no such entry, DNS will be queried (unless forbidden by **dns_lookup_kdc**).
 Finally, port 464 on the **admin_server** host will be tried.

 **master_kdc**
     The name for **primary_kdc** prior to release 1.19.
 Its value is